Richard-Gemmell/teensy4_i2c/README.md

 series of MPUs.

 ## Features
-* Supports all features that are required by the I2C specification for master, multi-master and slave devices.
+* Supports all features that are required by the I2C Specification for master, multi-master and slave devices.
 * Optional drop in replacement for the Wire library in i2c_driver_wire.h
 * Master Mode